FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/upgrade_intro_win.md

     "weight": "180"
 }This section explains how to upgrade an existing Transfer CFT from versions 3.1.3, 3.2.x, 3.3.2 to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
 It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.

-For details on upgrading a multi-node installation, see <a href="../upgrade_multinode_win" class="MCXref xref">Upgrade a Transfer CFT multi-node installation</a>.
+For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](../upgrade_multinode_win).

 About upgrades
 --------------